 What Happens to the Body During Heroin Withdrawal?

-Heroin withdrawal usually starts within a few hours of an individual’s last use.
-People going through withdrawal typically experience the following symptoms:
+Heroin withdrawal usually starts within a few hours of an individual’s last use, as the body begins to crave the substance it has become dependent on.
+People going through withdrawal typically experience a range of symptoms that can vary in intensity.
+Common symptoms include:

-More severe side effects occur 24 to 48 hours after the most recent dose and usually subside after about a week.
-However, some individuals continue seeing and feeling heroin withdrawal symptoms months after their last heroin use.
+More severe side effects tend to occur 24 to 48 hours after the most recent dose and can include intense cravings and emotional distress.
+These symptoms usually subside after about a week, although the exact duration can differ from person to person.

 Unfortunately, the most devastating heroin side effect is how it drives some repeat users through chronic relapsing, known as heroin risk disorder.
 They continue seeking out the drug, experiencing something beyond mere dependency.